wfinsinger/tapas/README.md

     (background component) and peaks (peak component) is performed with the `SeriesDetrend()` function for all variables in the input data frame.
-The user can select the smoothing-window width (in years) as well as the type of the detrending.
-Currently, the following functions are implemented to smooth the timeseries: + robust loess (“rob.loess”),
+The user can select the smoothing-window width (in years) as well as the type of the detrending (e.g. `detr.type = "rob.loess"`).
+    Currently, the following functions are implemented to smooth the
+    timeseries:
+    -   robust loess (“rob.loess”),
     -   robust Lowess (“rob.lowess”), and
     -   moving median (“mov.median”; aka Method #4 in CharAnalysis’
         Matlab version);